The64thGamer/cheeseepedia/locations_archive/Location Pages M-Z/parkway-parade-marine-parade-singapore.md

 ## History

 This location opened on December 15, 1983 in the Parkway Parade Shopping Mall.(3) There is little documentation on this location, other than prints marking its opening or advertisements.
 The location closed in the mid 80s for unknown reasons, might be due to being an underperforming store or general parking problems.
 The location was later split up into multiple businesses.
-A little known fact about the location is that it also featured {{< wiki-link "Cheese E Street" >}}.
+A little known fact about the location is that it also featured {{< wiki-link "Cheese E. Street" >}}.

 ## Animatronics